yogurt-foundation/yogurt-css-documentation/src/text-align.md

 ---
 id: text-align
 title: Text Align
-description: Utility for sets the alignment of text.
+description: Utilities for sets the alignment of text.
 layout: default
 ---